To learn more about how to operate the module system, please consult the this page.

 This module has been developed by Swej Shah from Delft University of Technology in collaboration with researchers at SINTEF.
+Daniel Wong from the Carbonates Reservoir Group at Heriot-Watt University has also contributed significant updates to the module.
 The module utilises a hierarchical fracture modelling (HFM) framework to simulate multiphase flow in naturally fractured reservoirs with multiple length scales.

 This module requires MATLAB R2015a (8.5) or later.